pavanvyn/multiple-stars-animation/README.md

-# Create pretty animations of binaries, triples and quadruples
+# Create cool animations of binaries, triples and quadruples

 This is a `python3`-based simple N-body integrator and animator for 2-body, 3-body and 4-body systems.
 The initial conditions can be supplied in hierarchical coordinates: masses and orbital parameters, including semimajor axes, eccentricities, and orbital angles.